 Participating members are required to contribute 4.50% of their annual salary to IMRF.
 The Village and the Library are required to contribute the remaining amounts necessary to fund IMRF as specified by statute.
-The required employer contribution rate for the 2020 calendar was 12.64% of covered payroll.
+The required employer contribution rate for the 2021 calendar was 10.40% of covered payroll.
+The actual employer contribution rate for the year ended December 31, 2021, was 12.01% of covered payroll.